Mark White (bassist): Spin Doctors

 After White's audition and hiring, Trucking Company solidified into a much different style, in part because of White's eclectic musical background.
 Schenkman came up with the name, Spin Doctors to represent their new combined sound.

 Spin Doctors recorded their first album, Pocket Full of Kryptonite in 1991, scoring two major hits with "Two Princes" and "Little Miss Can't Be Wrong", which peaked on the Billboard Hot 100 chart at No. 7 and No. 17, respectively.
 During the promotional tour of their second album, Turn It Upside Down, Schenkman left the band and was subsequently replaced by a string of session guitarists.
 White quit the Spin Doctors in 1999 and the bass tracks on the band's fourth album, Here Comes the Bride were completed by Comess.
 Soon after, the band stopped touring because Barron suffered from vocal fold paresis.
 In 2001, Barron and Schenkman put aside their differences for a one-time show at the historic venue the Wetlands before it closed permanently.
 White joined them for this reunion, which gradually turned into an unofficial reunion tour.
 This marked the beginning of the band's reformation.
 The reunited Spin Doctors went on to release the albums Nice Talking to Me in 2005 and If the River Was Whiskey in 2013 through RuffNation Records.

 In 2022, White was fired by the band over his refusal to receive the COVID-19 vaccine.

 Political activism and community involvement

 White has been an outspoken activist for the New Atheism movement, which promotes countering Christianity actively instead of just tolerating it.
 He has been a guest on atheist podcast Dogma Debate, and the Minnesota Atheists Radio Show, sharing his personal journey away from Christianity.
 He was also invited to be a keynote speaker for the American Atheists National Convention in 2014.

 Current musical and other artistic endeavors

 White collaborated with artist Hersey and released an album titled "Neon Masquerade" in 2019.

 White also teaches private lessons out of the Rockin' Robin music center in Houston, Texas.
 He also plays bass for a variety of bands and genres.
-On October 2014 he had a stint with the piano rock grunge band Eight53.
+In October 2014 he had a stint with the piano rock grunge band Eight53.